tmhsplb/opiddailydoc/docs/Infrastructure.md

 # Infrastructure
-The infrastructure of project OPID Daily refers to the tools and technologies used to develop OPID Daily, exclusive of the implementation itself.
+The infrastructure of project OPIDDaily refers to the tools and technologies used to develop OPIDDaily, exclusive of the implementation itself.
 This section will be useful to a developer wanting to maintain and further develop OPID Daily.
 It describes both the desktop development environment and the
-AppHarbor deployment environment for application OPID Daily.
+AppHarbor deployment environment for application OPIDDaily.

 ## Hosting Environments
-There are 3 hosting environments for OPID Daily: desktop, staging and production.
+There are 3 hosting environments for OPIDDaily: desktop, staging and production.
 They differ in the database connection string used by each.
 The connection string is configured as the value of variable SQLSERVER_CONNECTION_STRING in the `<appSettings>` section of Web.config.
 The static value configured there is used by the desktop environment.
-The static value is overwritten by injection (at AppHarbor) when Eref is deployed to create either a staging or production release.
+The static value is overwritten by injection (at AppHarbor) when OPIDDaily is deployed to create either a staging or production release.
 The transformation files Web.Staging.config and Web.Release.config play a role in these deployments.
 The staging deployment at AppHarbor has its Environment variable set to Staging to force Web.Staging.config to be used upon deployment.
 This is done in the Settings section of the deployed application.
 The production deployment at AppHarbor has its
 Environment variable set to Release by default.
 This causes Web.Release.config to be used upon deployment.

 ## Visual Studio Project
-The Visual Studio 2019 (Community Edition) project representing application OPID Daily was developed using an ASP.NET Identity 2.0 sample project developed by Syed Shanu as a starting point.
+The Visual Studio 2019 (Community Edition) project representing application OPIDDaily was developed using an ASP.NET Identity 2.0 sample project developed by Syed Shanu as a starting point.
 The project is described in the [excellent CodeProject article ASP.NET MVC Security and Creating User Role](https://www.codeproject.com/Articles/1075134/ASP-NET-MVC-Security-And-Creating-User-Role).